cetic/TSimulus/docs/source/binary/lesser-than.rst

 is not defined.

 Similarly to the "greater-than" time series, this time series is based on a more generic one that allows the use of an arbitrary comparator.
-However, this generic time series can not be expressed by using a generator, and can therefore be only expressed programmatically.
+However, this generic time series can not be expressed by using a configuration document, and can therefore be only expressed programmatically.

 **Representation in the configuration document:**